 Vodafone España, S.A.U., 200,000 euros (Spain)

-The victim had reported the incident and documented that she had received a text message from Vodafone on July 25, 2022 about a SIM card change, which she had not initiated herself.
+The Affected parties had reported the incident and documented that she had received a text message from Vodafone on July 25, 2022 about a SIM card change, which she had not initiated herself.
 Shortly afterwards, the cell phone was deactivated and an unauthorized money transfer of 600 euros was made via the Bizum payment service.
 The customer immediately contacted Vodafone and filed a complaint with the police.

 The AEPD's investigation revealed that the SIM card change was first initiated via the online channel and then completed in a Vodafone branch.
 Vodafone was unable to prove that its own security protocols were properly followed during this action - in particular, there was no verifiable identity check of the applicant.
 In addition, the relevant telephone request was not recorded, in breach of the duty of care.